-Opponents often chanted outside the Hawaii State Capitol during the House deliberations, which began last week.
-Most were concerned about religious groups not being forced to solemnize or celebrate same-sex marriages.
+Most opponents were concerned about religious groups possibly being forced to solemnize or celebrate same-sex marriages.

-Under the House version of the bill, religious groups and affiliated nonprofits would be exempt from having to provide goods, services or facilities for the solemnization or celebration of same-sex marriages.
-They would be immune from legal liability, too.
-The exemptions were modeled after similar language in Connecticut’s gay marriage law.
+House lawmakers tacked on exemptions to the bill allowing religious groups and affiliated nonprofits to be exempt from having to provide goods, services or facilities for the solemnization or celebration of same-sex marriages.
+They will be immune from legal liability, too.
+The exemptions were modeled after similar language in Connecticut’s gay-marriage law.